 We ask the respondents to the peer assessment survey in a field—graduate school deans, program directors, and/or senior faculty—to nominate schools that have outstanding programs in each specialty area.
 Each survey respondent may nominate up to 10 schools in any specialty area.

 By subscribing to the U.S. News Graduate School Compass, readers can access all of the schools that have received a statistically significant number of votes in that specialty.
-Those schools receiving the most votes in each specialty are listed and are numerically ranked in descending order based on the number of nominations they received as long as the school/program receives seven or more nominations in that specialty area.
-This means that schools ranked at the bottom of each specialty ranking have received seven nominations.
+Those schools receiving the most votes in each specialty are listed and are numerically ranked in descending order based on the number of nominations they received as long as the school or program receives seven or more nominations in that specialty area.
+This means that schools ranked at the bottom of each specialty ranking have received at least seven nominations.

-Specialty engineering rankings were out of 59 schools with aerospace / aeronautical / astronautical engineering; 104 schools with bioengineering / biomedical engineering; 30 with biological and agricultural engineering; 126 with chemical engineering; 144 with civil engineering; 138 with computer engineering; 175 with electrical / electronic / communications engineering; 98 with environmental / environmental health engineering; 91 with industrial manufacturing systems engineering; 95 with materials engineering; 166 with mechanical engineering; and 29 with nuclear engineering.
+The number of programs considered for the engineering specialty rankings for the 2017 edition were: 63 schools for aerospace / aeronautical / astronautical engineering; 116 schools for bioengineering / biomedical engineering; 37 for biological and agricultural engineering; 132 for chemical engineering; 159 for civil engineering; 187 for computer engineering; 189 for electrical / electronic / communications engineering; 109 for environmental / environmental health engineering; 99 for industrial / manufacturing / systems engineering; 97 for materials engineering; 177 for mechanical engineering; 30 for nuclear engineering; and 18 for petroleum engineering.

 7. Are rankings from previous years still valid?